apache/superset/docs/security.rst

 ``date_field > DATE_SUB(NOW(), INTERVAL 30 DAY)``.
 It can also support multiple
 conditions: ``client_id = 6 AND advertiser="foo"``, etc.

-You can throw whatever you want in there to define the subset of the table you want the role in question to have access to.
+You can throw whatever you want in there to define the subset of the table you want the roles in question to have access to.

 All relevant ``Row level security filters`` will be ANDed together, so it's possible to create a situation where two roles conflict in such a way as to